greg-raven/Impeachment-Chronicles/_posts/2022-12-20-how-the-fbi-copied-parts-of-the-debunked-steele-dossier-directly-into-its-spy-requests.md

 ---
-title: 'How the FBI copied parts of the debunked Steele Dossier directly into its spy requests'
+title: "How the FBI copied parts of the debunked Steele Dossier directly into its spy requests"
 layout: post
 author:
 - Paul Sperry